US job openings rise unexpectedly to 8.1 million in November, a sign the labor market is resilient

 WASHINGTON (AP) — U.S. job openings rose unexpectedly in November, showing companies are still looking for workers even as the labor market has cooled overall.

-Openings rose to 8.1 million in November from 7.8 million in October, the Labor Department reported Tuesday.
+Openings rose to 8.1 million in November, the most since February and up from 7.8 million in October, the Labor Department reported Tuesday.
 They were down from 8.9 million a year earlier and a peak of 12.2 million in March 2022 as the economy was roaring back from COVID-19 lockdowns.
 But they still exceed pre-pandemic levels.

 Economists had expected job openings to fall slightly in November.